bfern17/Final_Project_United_EWR_Departure_Delays_2018_2023/README.md

   Contains data cleaning, analysis, and visualizations.
 - Detailed_Statistics_Departures.csv
   Dataset containing United Airlines outbound flights from EWR for 2018 and 2023.
-- Saved plots used in the analysis and presentation.
 - Data Science Final.pptx
   Power point presentation